 Bed Bug Fact #9 – Bites From Bed Bugs Are Painless

 This is a fact and most people won’t react at all from the bite.
 The reason for this is the bed bug’s saliva.
-It contains anesthetic substances and increases the blood flow at the bitten place.
-Next time when you wake up bitten by bed bugs, don’t wonder why you haven’t waken up.
+It contains anaesthetic substances and increases the blood flow at the bitten place.
+Next time when you wake up bitten by bed bugs, don’t wonder why you haven’t wakened up.

 Generally, this is true.
 You don’t even need a treatment after being bitten but if the rash is too painful you can seek medical help.
 The only concerning thing about bed bug bites is developing an allergic reaction.
 If this happens, avoid scratching.